 The Friends help foster positive relationships between people and the land through support of the UW-Madison Arboretum.

-Ben is starting his second year as Board vice president and it is with a focus on conservation and continued education that he hopes to contribute to the FOA mission.
+Ben is starting his first year as Board president after serving two years as vice president, and it is with a focus on conservation and continued education that he hopes to contribute to the FOA mission.
 Ben is a personal trainer and owner of melt, a downtown fitness studio.
 He was first introduced to the "Arb" while coaching track and field at Edgewood College.
 Now Ben enjoys its diverse ecology as an avid runner and cyclist.
 Ben attended St. Norbert College in De Pere, WI as a philosophy major and was inspired to become a health practitioner while competing as a professional track athlete.
 He resided at the U.S. Olympic Training Center in Chula Vista, CA, received sponsorship from Holyfield International Track Club, Reebok, and Disney, and represented the U.S. in international competition.
 Ben's experience as a track athlete led to a wonderful career helping others realize their ability to lead active, healthy lives.
 The Arboretum is a perfect stomping ground for exploring these values because of its innovative educational opportunities and historic roots.
-Ben has been a member of the FOA Executive Committee, volunteers with the Spring Sprint for the Arb, and was instrumental in getting FOA involved with 1% for the Planet.
+Ben has been a member of the FOA Executive Committee, c-chaired the 2014 Spring Sprint for the Arb, and was instrumental in getting FOA involved with 1% for the Planet.